corejam/corejam/packages/plugins/dershop/README.md

 # CDN / Ege Caching

-...
+Coming soon

-# DB Bootstrap & Vercel Deploy
+# DB Bootstrap

 We currently offer a bootstrap script to launch a new FaunaDB and have it bootstrapped with the schema & sample products.